im-rahulr/gemini-cli/docs/tools/web-search.md

 ## Description

-Use `google_web_search` to perform a web search using Google Search via the Gemini API.
+Use `google_web_search` to perform a web search using Google Search via the CodeCraft API.
 The `google_web_search` tool returns a summary of web results with sources.

 ### Arguments